 Norcross DUI Attorneys

-Driving drunk is grounds for a driving under the influence ( DUI ) charge.
-So is driving while under the influence of another drug, like marijuana.
-If you are charged with DUI, you can fight the charge to potentially have it dropped with the aid of an experienced DUI defense lawyer.
+If you are charged with DUI, you can fight the charge to potentially have it dropped or reduced with the aid of an experienced DUI defense lawyer.

 DUI Charges and Penalties in Georgia

-The penalties a driver faces for his or her DUI charge depend on a few factors.
-These factors include whether he or she was underage at the time of the arrest and whether he or she has previous DUI convictions on his or her record.
+The penalties that a driver faces for a DUI charge depend on a few factors.
+These factors include whether the driver was underage at the time of the arrest and whether they have previous DUI convictions on their record.
 Penalties for a DUI conviction include:

 Fighting a DUI Charge

 There are a few different strategies you can potentially employ to fight your DUI charge.
 Your lawyer will advise you about your rights and legal options when you are facing a DUI.
 The most effective defense strategy for your case depends on the circumstances surrounding it.

 When you are convicted of DUI, your lawyer can help you negotiate an arrangement that makes it more manageable.
 They can help you alter your DUI’s terms depending on a few factors like the nature of your offense, your age, and the hardships you are facing.
 Your lawyer can potentially help you: